This is one of my most popular pages - this and lots more like it are available in my free e-book

 Pull gently on the vibrating part of the string to tighten the knot, but don’t overdo it - let the knot seat itself under tension.

-If you lever the knot really tight, you will put a sharp kink in the string as it passes from the bridge saddle to the hole in the tie-block.
+If you lever the knot really tight, you'll put a sharp kink in the string as it passes from the bridge saddle to the hole in the tie-block - see below!

 A gentle kink is fine - it shows the knot is holding.
 A severe kink stretches the fibres in the taut portion of the string unevenly - some will snap, leading to the eventual failure of the string where the knot is tied.